barryclark/jekyll-now/_posts/2016-2-21-Jade-Sass-Workflow.md

 permalink: /blog/Jade+Sass-Workflow/
 ---

-Every few months some amazing tool or software comes out that makes the lives of devs easier.
+<span class="large-cap">E</span>very few months some amazing tool or software comes out that makes the lives of devs easier.
 I know I'm late to the party but I just discovered <a href="http://jade-lang.com">Jade</a> &ndash; and I'm excited to share how it improves my workflow!

-Certainly influenced by <a href="">HAML</a>, Jade is a templating engine designed (though not required) to be used with Node.js.
+Certainly influenced by [HAML](http://haml.info/), Jade is a templating engine designed (though not required) to be used with Node.js.

-#### So What Can it Do?
+## So What Can it Do?

 It can transform this:
 {% highlight html linenos %}